MartinSandstrom/OnlineFormAustralia/README.md

 * Un-css/remove bootstrap for faster loading time

-* Refactor dataService to something more explanatory once more than one service is in place.
+* Refactor dataService to something more explanatory once more than one service is in place

+* Better client validation for input fields